 What to Look for When Buying a Graphics Card

-Nothing can be more frustrating than excitedly opening up your case to install your new graphics card, only to realize it's an inch too big for your PC case.
-Before you drop the big bucks, do your homework and find out how much physical space your case can offer.
+Nothing can be more frustrating than unboxing your shiny new graphics card only to realize it's an inch too big for your PC case.
+Before you drop the big bucks, do your homework and discover how much physical space your case can offer.
 Compare your case's GPU clearance value against the graphics card dimensions you're planning to buy.
 If your case isn't compatible with the graphics card, consider buying a new PC case.

 Lastly, check the ports.
 Some monitors use DisplayPort, others have HDMI, and some older units only use DVI.
-Ensure the card you want to buy has the connectors you need for your monitors.
-If you buy a card with different ports from the ones on your monitor is rare.
+Ensure the card you want to buy has at least one matching connector for your monitor.
+Buying a card with different ports than those on your monitor is rare.
 However, if it happens, you may have to buy an adapter at an extra cost.

 Your system dictates the kind of graphics card you should buy.
-Knowing your system's limitations can save you money and headache.
-For example, if you're running an older dual-core CPU like Pentium or Celeron, it won’t keep up with high-end graphics card, forcing you to leave performance on the table.
+Knowing your system's limitations can save you money and headaches.
+For example, if you're running an older four-core or dual-core CPU, it is likely to hold back your high-end graphics card, forcing you to leave performance on the table.
 In this situation, you can opt for a mid-range card to prolong the life of your CPU or consider a CPU upgrade if your budget permits.

 3. Memory and Bandwidth